bbauska/CSS-Notes4Pros/README.md

 <h3 id="ch4-8">Section 4.8: The :last-of-type selector</h3>

-The :last-of-type selects the element that is the last child, of a particular type, of its parent.
-In the example below, the css selects the last paragraph and the last heading h1.
+<p>The :last-of-type selects the element that is the last child, of a particular type,
+of its parent.
+In the example below, the css selects the last paragraph and the last heading h1.</p>

 <pre><code>p: last-of-type {
   <b>background: #C5CAE9;</b>